 Like all living things, trees also have an immune system.
-Sure, it might work differently compared to a human immune system, but it does mean that trees too can fall victim to different types of diseases throughout their lives.
+This mean that trees too can fall victim to different types of diseases just like we do.

-Here are some of the most common tree diseases you can come face to face with, along with their respective treatments.
+Here are some of the most common tree diseases, along with their respective treatments.

 Anthracnose is a fairly common fungus that can affect trees that are in particularly damp environments or have a generous amount of foliage.
 The foliage makes it easier for the fungus to grow in the shade/ dark and to camouflage itself.
 Anthracnose has a direct effect on the leaves of a tree.

 It will appear as brown or yellow spots often resulting in small holes forming in the leaves where the spot appears.
 It can cause stunted growth of your tree and reduced fruit or vegetable production in cultivated edibles.
 It can also cause leaf defoliation of your plants.

 The treatment for Anthracnose is easy if you spot it early enough.
 For this purpose, you will have to locate the infected part of the foliage and cut it off.
 As mentioned, Anthracnose thrives in damp and dense foliage.